Aftermath of the September 11 attacks: Backlash and hate crimes

 As memorials were set up all over NY and even in the 9/11 museum, Talat Hamdani's request to honor her son, Salman Hamdani, was denied.
 Salman Hamdani was an off-duty EMT and an NYPD cadet who died as he went to the towers to help save others.
-Salman Hamdani was Pakistani-American and his mother Talat Hamdani received public assault of his character as they believe because of their Muslim faith, he must have been involved with the attacks as he was missing.
+Salman Hamdani was Pakistani-American and his mother, Talat Hamdani, received public assaults of his character as they believed because of their Muslim faith, he must have been involved with the attacks as he was missing.
 Talat was questioned and asked about the reasons Salman joined the NYPD, his travel experience and who he was in contact with.
 News outlets like the New York Post published a story, "Missing or Hiding? — Mystery of NYPD Cadet from Pakistan", and multiple "Wanted" posters that had pictures from his cadet days stating "Hold and detain.
 Notify: major squad case".
-His body was found a month after the event and was declared a hero by congress, 45 days after the attack.
-But nothing denies the discrimination especially after the 9/11 has put his name originally under the list of non- first responders.
+His body was found a month after the event and he was post-humously declared a hero by Congress 45 days after the attack, although his name was originally placed under the list of non-first responders.

 In the hopes of dissuading Islamophobic violence, President Bush delivered remarks at the Islamic Center of Washington on September 17 in which he distinguished between al-Qaeda and Islam writ large, affirming that "Islam is peace"; he also criticized Americans who would "take out their anger" about 9/11 against Muslim individuals, calling them "the worst of humankind".
 Compared to the days immediately preceding Bush's speech, there were fewer hate crimes against Muslims in the United States in the days after it.
 The Pew Research Center reported that in November 2001, 59% of Americans, relatively evenly distributed among both Republicans and Democrats, reported viewing Islam favorably, an increase in positive disposition compared to 45% that March.
-This shared outlook did not last, however, and over subsequent years views of Islam diverged along partisan lines as Republicans increasingly associated Islam with violence.
+This shared outlook did not last, however, and over subsequent years, views of Islam diverged along partisan lines as Republicans increasingly associated Islam with violence.

 Long-term effects

+Government restructuring

+US President George W. Bush established the Office of Homeland Security by executive order on October 8, 2001.
+Congress enacted the Homeland Security Act of 2002, restructured the federal government of the US and creating the United States Department of Homeland Security.
+It was the largest restructuring of the federal government since the Department of Defense was created via the National Security Act of 1947 (as amended in 1949).

+Islamophobia

+There was a global rise in Islamophobia in the aftermath of the September 11 attacks.
+The Equal Employment Opportunity Commission or EEOC in the US reported that religion-based discrimination against Muslims had increased by nearly 250%.